Scroll progress bar

 🌙 Evening

-Vitamin C in serum or booster format is applied after cleansing, on clean and dry skin, before moisturizer.
-3-4 drops are enough.
+Vitamin C in serum or booster format is applied after cleansing, to clean, dry Skin, before your moisturizer.
+3-4 drops are sufficient.

 Like all skincare actives, Vitamin C requires consistency.
-The first signs of increased radiance are generally seen after 4-6 weeks of regular use.
-For more visible results on tone evenness and dark spots, you usually need 8-12 weeks.
-It is an active for a routine.
+The first signs of brighter skin are generally seen after 4-6 weeks of regular use.
+For more visible results in evening out skin tone and reducing dark spots, it usually takes 8-12 weeks.
+It is a staple active ingredient.

 Yes, Vitamin C can be used in summer.
-In fact, it is precisely the time when it can be most useful, because its antioxidant action helps combat the oxidative stress generated by UV rays.
+In fact, it's the perfect time to use it, because its antioxidant properties help fight oxidative stress caused by UV rays.

-The myth "Vitamin C + sun = dark spots" comes from confusing two scientifically different concepts: photosensitive and photosensitizing.
-Vitamin C is photosensitive, meaning it deteriorates when exposed to air and light: it is the product itself that loses effectiveness, not the skin that gets damaged.
-It is not photosensitizing, meaning it does not make the skin more vulnerable to UV rays and does not cause dark spots.
-These are two different mechanisms that are often confused.
+The myth that "Vitamin C + sun = dark spots" comes from confusion between two scientifically distinct concepts: photosensitive and photosensitizing.
+Vitamin C is photosensitive, meaning it breaks down when exposed to air and light: the product itself loses effectiveness, not the Skin that sustains damage.
+It is not photosensitizing, meaning it does not make Skin more vulnerable to UV rays and does not cause dark spots.
+These are two separate mechanisms that are often mixed up.

-The real precaution in summer is another one: store the product in a cool, dark place, because heat and direct light speed up oxidation.
+The real precaution to take in summer is this: store the product in a cool, dark place, because heat and direct light speed up its oxidation.
 If the serum changes color, becoming darker, amber, or reddish, it means it has oxidized and should be replaced.

-Vitamin C works best when it is part of a routine built around your needs.
+Vitamin C works best when included in a skincare routine tailored to your needs.
 The most important pairing is with SPF: Vitamin C acts as a shield against free radicals, while SPF blocks UV rays.
-These are two different actions that together protect the skin much more than either would alone.
+These are two distinct actions that together protect Skin far more than either could alone.

-If you have post-acne marks, brown spots, or an uneven complexion, Vitamin C works well together with Niacinamide.
-Vitamin C blocks the production of new melanin, while Niacinamide prevents the melanin already produced from reaching the surface.
-The result: brighter, more even skin, with more effective action on existing dark spots.
+If you have post-acne marks, Dark spots or an uneven skin tone, Vitamin C works well alongside Niacinamide.
+Vitamin C blocks the production of new melanin, while Niacinamide prevents already produced melanin from reaching the Skin's surface.
+The result: brighter, more even Skin, with a more effective action on existing dark spots.

-If your goal is wrinkles and skin texture, it’s worth adding Retinol as well.
-Vitamin C in the morning works on antioxidant protection and radiance, while Retinol at night supports cell renewal.
+If your goal is to target fine lines and wrinkles and skin texture, it's worth adding Retinol.
+Vitamin C in the morning provides antioxidant benefits and brightening, while Retinol in the evening supports cellular turnover.

-If you have dry, dehydrated, or sensitive skin and want to use Vitamin C without it feeling tight, pair it with Hyaluronic Acid.
-One brightens and evens out, the other keeps the skin hydrated and comfortable.
+If you have Dry skin, dehydrated or sensitive and want to use Vitamin C without it feeling tight, pair it with Hyaluronic Acid.
+One brightens and evens tone, the other keeps Skin hydrated and comfortable.

-If you want to learn more about pairing actives and clear up the most common myths about incompatibilities, you can find everything here.
+If you want to learn more about ingredient pairings and debunk the most common myths about incompatibilities, you can find everything here.

-Whether it’s spring or summer, Vitamin C should not be missing from your skincare routine.
-With the sun and longer days, the skin is more exposed, and Vitamin C becomes a real help: it protects collagen, helps prevent dark spots, and over time makes the skin more even and luminous.
+Whether it is spring or summer, Vitamin C is a non-negotiable in your skincare routine.
+With more sun and longer days, Skin is more exposed, and Vitamin C becomes a true support: it protects collagen, prevents dark spots from forming, and over time makes Skin more even and bright.
 My advice is simple: apply it in the morning and always pair it with SPF.
-It’s the duo that works best to protect the skin in the months when it needs it most.
+It is the best possible combination to protect Skin during the months when it needs it most.

-Dr. Maria Pia Priore, pharmacist, cosmetic scientist, and founder of Skin First®
+Dr. Maria Pia Priore, pharmacist, skincare specialist and founder of Skin First®

 Avatar